trimstray/nginx-admins-handbook/README.md

 Many of these recipes have been applied to the configuration of my private website.

   > An example configuration is in [configuration examples](#configuration-examples) chapter.
-It's also based on [this](https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/nginx-hardening-checklist-tls13.png) version of printable high-res hardening checklist.
+It's also based on [this](https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/nginx-hardening-cheatsheet-tls13.png) version of printable high-res hardening cheatsheet.

 ### SSL Labs